JB-26/website-portfolio/src/blog/2021-08-25-wfh-review.md

 Something else that I (oddly) miss is the office atmosphere.
 It sounds strange to miss it, but I do.
 It's something that I've gotten used to over the years and for that to disappear is strange to me (I don't like change so it might be related to that).

-I don't like is the fact that work is always within arms reach.
+I don't like the fact that work is always within arms reach.
 From the photo I posted above, you can see my work laptop to the left hand side.
 And I have found myself working overtime and working on the weekend more often than I have before the pandemic started.
 Improving the work/life balance is something I want to work on so that I can finish work for the day without thinking or worrying about it.

 Another problem I could see happening is getting support if any of my hardware fails.
 If there's something that can't be done remotely, it's getting hardware support.
 If a replacement machine has to be sent to me via courier then that could take days, and then I need to set everything up.
 Which leads me to my next point...

 Not everything can be done remotely.
-There are some things that are much better in person.
+There are some things that can only be done in person.

 ### Am I sold on working from home?
 And is it the future of work?